tracer-protocol/tracer-dao/proposals/SigmaPrimeProposal/SigmaPrimeProposal.md

 ## Remuneration

-1. Sigma Prime has requested for 112050 USDC to be transferred immediately to pay for the audit.
+1. Sigma Prime has requested for 112050 USDT to be transferred immediately to pay for the audit.
 Sigma Prime Ethereum Address: 0x9CE6e6E4D9C9d6163258Db90a4AAB86ef4d1F7D5

 2. No on-going payments will be made for the service.